paul-hammant/paranamer/README.md

 parameterNames = paranamer.lookupParameterNames(method, false) // will return null if not found
 ```

-ParaNamer does not have any runtime jar dependencies while looking up parameter info previously generated that's been zipped into a jar.
+*Paranamer* does not have any runtime jar dependencies while looking up parameter info previously generated that's been zipped into a jar.

 ## DefaultParanamer

-DefaultParanamer tries to read parameter name data from an extra public static field on the class.
+DefaultParanamer tries to read parameter name data from an extra public static field called `__PARANAMER_DATA` on the class.
 This field need to be added after compilation of the class, and before you put the resulting classes in a jar.

 The static field essentially looks like the following.
-You really do not need to know this unless your going to make something compatible with Paranamer:
+You really do not need to know this unless your going to make something compatible with *Paranamer*:

 ```java
 public static final String __PARANAMER_DATA = "v1.0 \n"